Services and Activities Fees Committee

 A. The intent of this Committee is to be comprised of at least seven (7) and no more than nine (9) voting members who are currently matriculated students at UW Bothell and not elected or appointed officers of the ASUWB GOVERNMENT (with the exception the appointed ASUWB member as written in section 2 subsection D)

-B. Ex-officio, non-voting members of the Committee should include a representative from Budget and Fiscal Services, and a representative from Student Affairs.
+B. Ex-officio, non-voting members of the Committee should include a representative from Planning and Administration, and a representative from the Division of Student Affairs.
 The Chair of the Committee, with approval of the Chancellor, may appoint any other ex-officio member.
-The role of the representatives from Budget and Fiscal Services and Student Affairs is to provide information and orientation, background materials, and general support and guidance to the Committee.
+The role of the representatives from Planning and Administration and the Division of Student Affairs is to provide information and orientation, background materials, and general support and guidance to the Committee.

 C. Voting members will generally serve for one term, and each term is for a period of one year (from July 1 to June 30).
 A voting member may be reappointed for a second and third term, and up to two members may be allowed to serve for a fourth term; such reappointments are subject to the procedures described in Section 2.D.
 Majority of voting members should be selected before June 1st while leaving two open spots for incoming fall quarter students.
 The Committee may replace any of its voting members only for reasons spelled out in these Guidelines and Operating Procedures.
 Members who resign during their term(s) will submit a written resignation to the Committee Chair.
 Vacancies will be replaced in the same manner as provided for new appointments and for the un-expired term of the original appointment.

-D. ASUWB appoints members of the Services and Activities Fee Committee according to procedures for appointing students to University committees and boards established by the ASUWB application process.
-The ASUWB president shall appoint, in consultation with his or her executive committee, a member of ASUWB to serve as one of the voting members.
+D. ASUWB and the Division of Student Affairs are responsible for recruiting potential members, following an application process.
+ASUWB confirms members of the Services and Activities Fee Committee.
+The ASUWB president shall appoint, in accordance with ASUWB bylaws, a member of ASUWB to serve as one of the voting members.
 The Chancellor makes the final appointment for all members sans the ASUWB representative.

 E. The chairperson of the Services and Activities Fee Committee shall be selected by the members of that Committee (RCW 28B.15.045 (3)) at its first business meeting.
 The composition of the committee would be comprised of;

-1. Chair: The chairperson will ideally possess monetary experience and have knowledge of the student fees.
-The chairperson shall call and preside over Committee meetings, prepare agendas, and serve as liaison to the broader University community where appropriate.
+- Chair: The chairperson shall call and preside over Committee meetings, prepare agendas, and serve as liaison to the broader University community where appropriate.
 It is ideal that the Chair attends weekly meetings with the Services and Activities Fee Committee Advisor.

 F. Voting members are expected to attend all meetings unless excused in advance by the Chair; develop and maintain effective communication within the Committee and across the campus community, demonstrate a willingness to engage in constructive dialogue on any issue being considered by the Committee, actively participate in the deliberations of the Committee, and adhere to the rules and regulations governing the Committee.
 Members may request the resignation of a particular member if absences or conduct are deemed detrimental to the work of the Committee.
 A request for removing a member from the Committee requires a unanimous vote by all voting members of the Committee, except for the party whose resignation is being requested, and concurrence by the Chancellor.
 Grounds for removal would include 3 or more unexcused absences per academic quarter.
 Unexcused absences will be evaluated by the Chair on a case by case basis.